SavvasEft/vehicle_type_detector/README.md

 # Identifying Vehicle Types

-In this project, I developed a Neural Network model that can accurately identify different types of vehicles, such as Vans, Cabs, SUVs, Sedans etc.
+This project focuses on evaluating an image dataset, and on how to train a Neural Network to identify accurately different types of vehicles, such as Vans, Cabs, SUVs, Sedans etc.
 ## Demonstrates:

-Object detection / NN training / Data cleaning / Feature engineering / Data-set analysis / Automated checks
+Data-set analysis / Feature engineering / Data cleaning / Automating checks on images NN training / Object detection / Model evaluation

 ## Short description:

-For this project, I modified a dataset (found [here](https://ai.stanford.edu/~jkrause/cars/car_dataset.html)) to have the desired classes.
-I used this to train a NN (YoloV4) to identify car types.
+For this project, I modified a dataset (found [here](https://ai.stanford.edu/~jkrause/cars/car_dataset.html)).
+This was used to train a NN (YoloV4) to identify car types.
 The original dataset consisted of images with car models as classes.
 The three scripts in the repository do the following:

 ### 'data_prep. ...'
 - download dataset (!!!!
 DOWNLOADS ~4Gb of data !!!!)